tidbcloud/terraform-provider-tidbcloud/README.md

 > Make sure you have set a Project CIDR on TiDB Cloud console first.

 Now, you can create a dedicated cluster with the projectId and the spec info:
-- We use `resource` block to define the resource of tidbcloud, it consists of the resource type and the resource name.
+- Use `resource` block to define the resource of tidbcloud, it consists of the resource type and the resource name.
 In this example, resource type is `tidbcloud_cluster` and the name is `example_cluster`

-- You can find all the supported configs [here](./docs/resources/cluster.md)
+Once again, you can find all the supported configs for the data source and resource [here](./docs)

+Here I give an example for tidbcloud_cluster:

 ```
 resource "tidbcloud_cluster" "example_cluster" {